redhajuanda/teler/README.md

 #### Remove Caches

-It will removes all stored resources in the user-level cache directory, see [cache](#cache).
+It will remove all stored resources in the user-level cache directory, see [cache](#cache).

 ```bash
 ▶ teler --rm-cache